E-File 1095-B: Streamline Your ACA Health Coverage Filing

 • Coverage Provider Information: The name, address, and Employer Identification Number (EIN) of the entity providing the coverage, such as an insurance company or employer with a self-insured plan.

-• Responsible Individual's Information: The name, Social Security number (or other taxpayer identification number), and address of the person responsible for the coverage (e.g., a parent in a family covered under a policy).
+• Responsible Individual's Information: The name, Social Security number (or other taxpayer identification number), and address of the person responsible for the coverage.

 • Covered Individuals' Information: Names, Social Security numbers (or other taxpayer identification numbers), and birthdates of all individuals covered under the policy, including spouses and dependents.